msoodb/Dunn/docs/source/test.rst

 =====

-Once all the relevant data has been gathered in the reconnaissance phase, it’s time to move on to scanning.
+Once all the relevant data has been gathered in the reconnaissance phase, it’s time to move on to Testing.
 In this penetration testing phase, the tester uses various tools to identify open ports and check network traffic on the target system.
 Because open ports are potential entry points for attackers, penetration testers need to identify as many open ports as possible for the next penetration testing phase.